 - If your study has a DSMB, please provide the most recent report for review.

-What cannot be reported with a Continuing Review
+What cannot be reported as part of a Continuing Review?

-Changes cannot be made to a study or a consent form with a continuing review.
+Changes cannot be made to a study or a consent form as part of a continuing review application.
 An amendment needs to be submitted as a separate activity in eIRB in order to make a change in the research.
 The amendment can be submitted at the same time as the continuing review.

 Reportable Events that meet the definition of an unanticipated problem involving risks to subjects or others need to be reported through eIRB using the reportable event pathway and should not be reported to the IRB for the first time through a continuing review.
 Only minor adverse events, protocol deviations and other events that do not impact subject safety or study validity, such as a study visit outside of an approved visit window, should be reported at the time of continuing review.
 A Reportable Event can be submitted to the IRB at the same time as the continuing review.